-- Government spending in US is approx 37% of GDP, in UK approx 43% of GDP, in western Europe some countries have more than 50%
+- Government spending in the US is approx 37% of GDP, in UK approx 43% of GDP, in western Europe, some countries have more than 50%

 - The Centre for Freedom and prosperity has a clear ideological stance that they dislike government spending.
 It is not surprising they highlight studies which show results favourable to their belief in reducing the role of government